w11k/fabs/README.md

 ### Additional Tasks

-In addition to `grunt dev` and `grunt dist` there are some other tasks meant to run standalone e.g. during release preparation.
+In addition to `grunt dev` and `grunt dist` there are some other tasks meant to run stand-alone e.g. during release preparation.

 * `grunt bump`: bumps the semver version number (see https://github.com/vojtajina/grunt-bump)